 Coyote Valley is a good example of the Authority's growing land and stewardship responsibilities.
 In 2014, the Open Space Authority was responsible for the 348-acre Coyote Valley Open Space Preserve which opened to the public in 2015.
-Ten years and \$120 million of conservation investment later, the Authority will soon be responsible for managing closer to 2,000 acres in Coyote Valley with responsibility to permanently safeguard, plan for and restore these natural and agricultural lands for the public's benefit.
+Ten years and \$130 million of conservation investment later, the Authority will soon be responsible for managing closer to 2,000 acres in Coyote Valley with responsibility to permanently safeguard, plan for and restore these natural and agricultural lands for the public's benefit.
 There is much work to be done - and much funding needed to do that work - in order to protect, restore, open and perpetually manage this significant public asset.

-Since its creation in 1993, the Open Space Authority has been efficient and transparent about its stewardship of the public's money.
+Since its establishment in 1993, the Open Space Authority has consistently demonstrated efficiency and transparency in managing public funds.
 The Authority has been a "pay-as-you go" agency, and, unlike many government agencies, has no accumulated debt.
 The agency has been able to efficiently leverage its combined modest and dedicated revenue streams to attract significant public and private funding from state, federal and private sources to implement its land conservation, restoration and public access projects and continues to receive excellent annual audits and transparency reviews.
-To date, the Authority has brought in more than \$185 million of outside grant funding to leverage local tax dollars, which equates to an approximately 3:1 and sometimes 4:1 match on key projects.
+To date, the Authority has worked with partners to bring in more than \$185 million of outside grant funding to leverage local tax dollars, which equates to an approximately 3:1 and sometimes 4:1 match on key projects.
 However, these leveraged funds can only be spent on capital projects such as buying land and building facilities and cannot be spent on managing and stewarding land and natural resources to protect ecosystems, water resources and ensure public safety.
-Those increasing stewardship costs must be borne by the agency's existing tax revenues.
+The agency must cover rising stewardship costs using existing tax revenues.

-Even with our solid track record of securing over \$185 million in outside grants and partner funding for capital projects to date, the Open Space Authority is exploring placing a funding measure on the June 2026 primary ballot to approve a modest parcel tax.
-The agency projects it will need additional operational funding, beyond its current base revenues, in the coming years to maintain its current level of managing, stewarding and caring for public lands and waters, reducing wildfire risk, and providing safe, clean visitor amenities (staging areas, parking lots, public trails, signage, restrooms) at Authority open space preserves, as well as to develop open space facilities and amenities on newly acquired lands.
+Even with our solid track record of working with partners to secure over \$185 million in outside grants and partner funding for capital projects to date, the Open Space Authority is exploring placing a funding measure on the June 2026 primary ballot to approve a modest parcel tax.
+In the coming years, the agency anticipates needing additional operational funding beyond its current base revenues-to maintain its existing efforts in land and water stewardship, wildfire risk reduction and visitor amenities at Open Space Authority preserves.
+It will also require funding to develop new facilities and amenities on newly acquired lands.

-As the Open Space Authority looks to the next decade, our focus is on stewardship and care for the public's open space lands and waters, restoring wildlife habitat and managing natural resources on the Authority's growing open space preserve system, preserving and enhancing biodiversity, supporting local agriculture and innovating new nature-based strategies to ensure our open space lands can help buffer urban communities from more frequent and extreme wildfires, floods and drought events.
+As the Open Space Authority looks to the next decade,

+our focus remains on the stewardship and care of public open space lands and waters.
+The protection of clean air and drinking water, restoring wildlife habitat, and managing natural resources within our growing preserve system has never been more important.
+Through open space conservation and support for local agriculture, we are also advancing innovative, nature-based strategies to strengthen wildfire resilience, mitigate flood risks and safeguard communities against increasingly frequent and severe droughts.

-\$185 million
+\$185 million in external funding for the

-received in external funding for the conservation of natural and working lands over the past 30 years
+conservation of natural and working lands over the past 30 years